8 Foods to Help You Detox Naturally

 It also contains magnesium, potassium and manganese.
 Similar to chlorella’s chlorophyll, Spirulina’s driving engine is a compound called phycocyanine, which has significant antioxidant and anti-inflammatory properties, therefore inhibiting cell oxidative damage.

 The World Health Organization has labeled arsenic toxicity as a global problem around the world including the US.
 Chronic arsenic toxicity is the result of exposure to arsenic, primarily in groundwater.
 The effects can be very damaging and can be seen even years after exposure.
-Arsenic is a known carcinogen which affects many organs.
+Arsenic is a known carcinogen that affects many organs.
 Spirulina, which is also very high in chlorophyll, can help remove toxins from the bloodstream while strengthening the immune system.6,7,8

 Turmeric is a perennial herb in the ginger family containing a phytochemical called curcumin.
 This gives it the distinctive deep golden color so commonly associated with curry, of which turmeric is a key ingredient.
 Turmeric’s surge in popularity in the Western World is due to its properties that offer all the health benefits without the negative side effects.
 This amazing spice provides wonderful detoxification support for your body.